geraldneale/py-blink_mojo-secure/README.md

 * Runs on testnet10 by default.
 * Requires full node.
-* Need to update your own anonymous wallet and known wallet in blink_mojo.py file or set from the prompt; eg `anon_wallet = "xch1q3mdtrl999s0mdf0ud3sssfuatldq5hshlllj8l33uwjd4yj422q56d7h4"`.
+* Requires updating anonymous wallet and known wallet to your personal addresses.
+Can be edited into blink_mojo.py file or set at the prompt, as in: `anon_wallet = "txch<whateverwalletaddressyoudesire>"`

 Install